dosisod/skull/README.md

 $ git commit
 ```

-To use these `pre-commit`s, run the following:
+To use the `pre-commit`, run the following:

 ```
 $ cp pre-commit .git/hooks/pre-commit